Fresh protest draws Russians out against Kremlin 'repression' | DW | 29.09.2019

 Around 20,000 people rallied in central Moscow demanding the release of political prisoners.
 Several opposition activists are in jail after a summer of protests that sparked a harsh crackdown on dissent by the Kremlin.

-Thousands of Russians on Sunday chanted "Let them go" during a protest in central Moscow as they demanded the release of opposition activists jailed recently for dissent.
+Thousands of Russians on Sunday chanted "Let them go" during a protest in central Moscow demanding the release of opposition activists jailed recently for dissent.

-Police estimated a turnout of 20,000 people about half an hour after the start of the authorized protest, which saw some attendees hold up photos of those being held.

 'No fair hearing'